 - Transmittal Letter

-Discrepancies related to the receipt of all non-purchased items must be reported promptly to the DPA.
-Discrepancies affecting sponsor/government-owned items are subsequently reported to your UPA to initiate completion of Form SF364, "Report of Discrepancy" and/or for required notification to the sponsor.
+Discrepancies related to the receipt of all non-purchased items must be reported promptly to the Department Property Administrator (DPA).
+Discrepancies affecting sponsor/government-owned items are subsequently reported to your PPM to initiate completion of Form SF364, "Report of Discrepancy" and/or for required notification to the sponsor.
 Issues requiring intervention for resolution may involve the Office of Naval Research, our cognizant oversight agency for most federally owned assets.

 4. Supporting Documentation